All immigrant visa applicants must complete and file DS-260 online.

 This is a good time to look at your immigration application to confirm all the answers are correct.

-Remember, if you submit incomplete or wrong answers this will hurt your chances of getting a visa.
+Remember, if you submit incomplete or wrong answers this might negatively affect your eligibility for an immigrant visa.

 Print Your Completed Application

-After completing Forms DS-260 and DS-261 be sure to print your records.
+After completing Forms DS-260 be sure to save the pdf file for your records.

-It is a good idea to study your answers before your interview, so the information entered on Form DS-260 will match the information detailed in your interview answers.
+It is a good idea to review your completed Form DS-260 before your interview, so the information entered on Form DS-260 will match the information detailed in your interview answers.

 Submit Your Application